Metals For Engagement Rings: What Is The Best One

 Yellow Gold Engagement Rings

 Yellow gold has the distinctively yellow hue we normally associate with gold.
 18K yellow gold is usually made with 75% gold, 12.5% copper, 12.5% silver.
 If you’re looking for yellow gold with deeper tones, however, opt for an alloy with 15% copper and 10% silver.
-Yellow gold gives your engagement ring a timeless and classic look, and also highlights the uniqueness of faintly colored diamonds.
+A yellow gold engagement ring has a timeless and classic look, and also highlights the uniqueness of faintly colored diamonds.

 White Gold Engagement Rings